Last Updated March 26, 2020

 In general, if you have a clean criminal record and have not been involved in any major scandals, you should be able to pass Malta’s “fit and proper” test.

-However, after the recent updates to the Maltese citizenship by investment program, the due diligence checks have been expanded even more.
+However, after the recent updates to the Maltese CBI program, the due diligence checks have been expanded even more.
 They can now take as long as the government officials deem necessary.

 RESIDENCE AND A GENUINE LINK

-As the only citizenship by investment program green-lighted by the EU, Malta’s citizenship by investment program also includes a somewhat finicky requirement: all prospective citizens must prove a “genuine link” to Malta to be approved.
+Malta’s Citizenship by Investment program also includes a somewhat finicky requirement — all prospective citizens must prove a “genuine link” to Malta to be approved.

-Previously, this requirement meant that you must spend one year as a resident of Malta prior to receiving your passport to prove that you have a genuine link to the country.
-Now, applicants who opt for the lower investment sum will have to put in a full three years of residence before claiming citizenship.
+Typically, this requirement means that you must spend one year as a resident of Malta prior to receiving your passport to prove that you have a genuine link to the country.

 This requirement can be the most difficult to meet for Nomad Capitalists.

-If you have business interests around the world and want to avoid establishing tax residency in the EU, then spending a substantial amount of time in Malta could seem antithetical to your interests.
+If you have business interests around the world, then spending a substantial amount of time in Malta could seem antithetical to your interests.

-Therefore, you’ll need to carefully consider how this requirement plays into your offshore and tax strategies and whether this particular citizenship by investment is the best choice for you.
+Therefore, you’ll need to carefully consider how this requirement plays into your offshore strategies, and if getting this particular CBI is the best choice for you.